silaspe/maths/docs/rand.md

 Road trip!

-I'm now in the city of znil in uyrtso (uh-ee-erts-ah).
+I'm now in the city of znil in uyrtso.

 I'm now back in kinwym.